 Change and visible improvement can be slow to materialise and, if not managed well, can impact on local democracy and the role of Elected Members.

 The positive impacts of services being transferred to Trusts have been widely reported, with improvements realised such as in the case of Doncaster who received a 'good' grade from Ofsted in 2018.
-Others will be using these examples and experiences to learn from and replicate positive results in their own entities.

 Signatures of Risk